from collections.abc import Callable, Sequence

 Conclusion

 In this post, I explore the original GAN, often referred to as the “vanilla” GAN.
-My aim was to understand the basic mechanics of how GANs operate.
+My goal was to understand the basic mechanics of GANs.
 Meanwhile, others have advanced this technology, applying it to a range of innovative and fascinating new areas.